naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/rest-assured-tutorial-advance-usage-verifying-response-and-logging.md

 ### Logging

-When we are writing interface test scripts, we may need to print some logs during the test process so that we can view the request and response information of the interface and some other information during the test process.RestAssured provides some methods to print logs.
+When we are writing API test scripts, we may need to print some logs during the test process so that we can view the request and response information of the API and some other information during the test process.RestAssured provides some methods to print logs.

 - RestAssured provides a global logging configuration method that allows you to configure logging before the test starts and then print the logs during the test.
 This method is applicable to all test cases, but it can only print request and response information, not other information.